Skip to main content

 Details of a limit

 The details are relevant especially if your limit consists of multiple components that have been analyzed to determine the overall result of your limit.
-Whether multiple components are analyzed, depends on your limit definition (whether the groupings and filtering result in multiple values, in one specific value, or you have specifically selected to "Sum up all the values instead of analyzing them individually").
+Consider the following examples:

 • Multiple values to analyze: For example, a limit of "Stock position's share in the portfolio cannot exceed 11%" needs to analyze every single stock position within your portfolio individually - if you have invested into more than one stock, and if any of the individual stock positions is over 11% (even if all other stock positions would be OK), the limit is breached.
 This is indicated in the details of a limit by listing all the individual stock positions within the portfolio, showing their result and value.
 This allows you to easily see the statuses of the individual components, in this example individual stock positions, and evaluate which ones of them contributed to the overall limit status and how.